SoftwareAG/c8y-docs/content/device-management-application.md

 - html
 ---

-The Device management application enables you to manage and monitor devices and to control and troubleshoot devices remotely.
+The Device Management application enables you to manage and monitor devices and to control and troubleshoot devices remotely.